pheix/raku-trove/README.md

 #### Test suite integration

-Secret token is used to request Coveralls via API.
-Since the Gitlab runner is used for testing, secret token is stored as [protected and masked](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project) variable.

 We assume full coverage for some software part if its unit test is passed.
 Obviously this part is presented by its unit tests and `source_files` section in Coveralls request looks like:

 ```javascript